Business & Marketing

 If you receive mostly B’s:

-Announce to your clients that masks are now optional for immunized clients and that you will be continuing to wear a mask to maximize safety and comfort for your clientele.
+Announce to your clients that masks are now optional for vaccinated clients and that you will be continuing to wear a mask to maximize safety and comfort for your clientele.

 If you receive mostly C’s:

-Announce that masks are now optional for immunized clients.
-If you are immunized yourself, you can choose to let them know that you have been vaccinated.
+Announce that masks are now optional for vaccinated clients.
+If you are vaccinated, you can choose to let them know that you have been vaccinated.
 However, the choice to be vaccinated is a personal decision and you are not required to disclose that information to your clients.

 4. Email and/or Text Clients Individually